 Salesforce lightning knowledge gives the ultimate support tool to agents, customers, partners, and website visitors the ultimate support tool.
-A knowledge base is simply a collection of articles with relevant information about the products and services, to inspire in a self-service model for customers to solve their own queries, which leads to case deflection.
-It is now known to all that Salesforce Lightning has been established its presence everywhere, so Salesforce Knowledge is no exception.
+A knowledge base is simply a collection of articles with relevant information about the products and services, to inspire a self-service model for customers to solve their own queries, which leads to case deflection.
+It is now known to all that Salesforce Lightning has established its presence everywhere, so Salesforce Knowledge is no exception.
 In this blog, CloudVandana will let the visitors know the basics of Lightning Knowledge so that users can plan when they are migrating from classic or rolling things out for the first time.

 All internal users with reading permissions can read knowledge articles.
-But to publish, archive, delete and manage articles, users need additional permissions.
+But to publish, archive, delete, and manage articles, users need additional permissions.
 If users have been using Knowledge for a while in Salesforce Classic, then they can use Lightning Knowledge Migration Tool to convert the Classic Knowledge articles into Lightning.

 The data of Lightning Knowledge is different from the classic knowledge, so the access is also different.
 In lightning knowledge, all articles are on a single Salesforce object.
 This object is called Knowledge.
 Users can read, create, edit, and delete articles based on their knowledge permissions.
 But special lightning Knowledge User Permissions primarily focus on Publishing, Archiving, And translating.

 The knowledge Lifecycle is cyclical and stresses continuous improvements to content.
 To support the Knowledge Lifecycle, Lightning Knowledge has introduced version control.
 Now every article will have a version number, and whenever the user needs to make changes to a published article, the user can edit it as a new version and then republish it.

 Once the articles are published, users can share them with a huge audience through various channels.
 The audience is segmented into 4 groups.